 The Royal Parks Board

-In order to strengthen the ways in which Londoners can have a voice in the oversight and management of these great assets, The Mayor of London now appoints the Royal Parks Board with the agreement of the Secretary of State.
+In order to strengthen the voice of Londoners in the oversight and management of these great assets, The Mayor of London now appoints the Royal Parks Board with the agreement of the Secretary of State.

-The Royal Parks Board meets quarterly, providing a strategic overview as well as guiding and challenging The Royal Parks (TRP) to ensure performance is maintained and improved.
+The Royal Parks Board meets quarterly, providing a strategic overview as well as guiding and challenging The Royal Parks (TRP) to keep up and improve their performance.
 TRP is an executive agency of the Department for Culture, Media and Sport (DCMS).

 Meetings are not open to the public.
 However, agendas, minutes and other papers for meetings of this committee may be accessed by date.